 The Weissman Visiting Artist Program and the Dayton Artist in Residence Program bring outstanding artists to Connecticut College.

-Maya Lin, Faith Ringgold, Sol LeWitt, Mary Heilman, Elena Sisto and many other artists have contributed to discussions, lectures and workshops that directly impact our students.
+Maya Lin, Faith Ringgold, Sol LeWitt, Mary Heilman, Elena Sisto, Alex Rubio, Sophie Kahn and many other artists have contributed to discussions, lectures and workshops that directly impact our students.

 The Dayton Artist in Residence Program enables students to encounter and learn from artists and performers who are not typically accessible in an academic setting, giving them the opportunity to explore a wider variety of artistic approaches and techniques.

-In 2013-2014, the department of art presents two exhibitions by the College’s current Dayton Artists-in-Residence.
-Sophie Kahn’s “Shards” and Alex Rubio’s “Abstract Experiment” will be on display in the galleries of Cummings Arts Center from Monday, Oct.
-28 - Friday, Dec.
-6, and the artists will speak on Oct.
-28 and 29.
-As part of “Abstract Experiment,” Rubio will create one large-scale work on site with the assistance and collaboration of Connecticut College painting and drawing students.
+In 2013-2014, the department of art presented two exhibitions by the College’s current Dayton Artists-in-Residence.
+Sophie Kahn’s “Shards” and Alex Rubio’s “Abstract Experiment” were on display in the galleries of Cummings Arts Center.
+As part of “Abstract Experiment,” Rubio created a one large-scale work on site with the assistance and collaboration of Connecticut College painting and drawing students.
 Read the Oct.
 22, 2013, news release, "Artists-in-Residence host dual exhibitions exploring technology, Latin American culture".

 In the 2010-2011 academic year, those brought to campus included Michael Rees, an American artist doing sculpture, installation, animation and interactive computing.
 The Weissman Visiting Artists Program included an exhibition, "Peripheries," by Shauna Merriman, clay artist, and a visit by Clive King, drawing artist, who held a drawing marathon for art majors.